ropellad/LDD3-Notes/Chapter__13_USB_Drivers.md

 }
 ```

-# %% Does this now have an initializer function in the modern day? ^^

 ### Submitting Urbs

 Now that the urb has been created and initialized, it needs to be sent to the USB core to be sent to the USB device.
 This is done with a call to `usb_submit_urb` with the prototype: